 Treatment for Restoring Your Tooth: Partial Dentures

 Your smile is what lights up your face.
 But missing teeth may make you feel too self-conscious to smile.
-If you have one or more missing teeth, your doctor may recommend partial dentures.
-Read on to learn more about this treatment option.
+If you have 1 or more missing teeth, your health care provider may recommend partial dentures.
+Read on to learn more about this treatment choice.

 Most partial dentures are attached or held in place by metal clasps.
 These clip onto the teeth on each side of the gap.
 In some cases, though, your dentist may suggest a “precision attachment.”
 With this method, a connector fits into a slot prepared in the crowned supporting tooth.